 The syntax of the Ftest function is:

 where the supplied array1 and array2 are two arrays of data values that represent samples from two different populations.
 If the arrays contain text, logical values or empty cells, these are ignored by the Ftest function.

 |1||Group 1||Group 2|

 Columns A and B of the above spreadsheet on the right contain the reaction times of a sample of individuals from two different groups.

-Cell C2 of the spreadsheet shows the use of the Excel F.TEST function to calculate the probability that there is no significant difference between the variances of the two data sets.
+Cell C2 of the spreadsheet shows the Excel Ftest function used to show the probability that there is no significant difference between the variances of the two data sets.

-Further details and examples of the Excel F.Test function are provided on the Microsoft Office website.
+For further details and examples of the Excel Ftest function, see the Microsoft Office website.